Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part IV — “It’s Not Over Til Somebody Gets Inked”

 That’s the exact opposite of the Malfoy shot on the broom and I don’t dislike it any less.

 “Motherfucker, won’t you listen to me?
 Shut the fuck up and stop moving.”

 “You stupid fucking Weasley.”

 We find this out because Hermione remembers something she read in herbology, which is: “Devil’s Snare, Devil’s Scare, it’s deadly fun…but will sulk in the sun!”
 Weird that a herbology textbook would read like a fucking sphinx riddle.

 “My vagina can do that too.”

 You’d think I’d post another security flaw here, but I’m not.
 That’s actually a decent security measure.
 A little simple, but let’s operate under the assumption that it’s one of those things you don’t expect most people to know.
-Adults or something – figure they forget it once they graduate.
+Adults, you figure they forget it once they graduate unless they go into that field.
 Like if you went up to an adult with a trig problem.
 They don’t remember that shit and wouldn’t know what to do fast enough.
 So I’m okay with that as a baseline security measure right past the trap door.